maidsafe/rfcs/text/0042-launcher-api-v0.6/api/appendable_data.md

 }
 ```

-## Read data at index

-Read data from appendable data at a specific index.
-Unauthorised access is allowed for Public AppendableData
+## Get Data Id of a Data at Appendable Data - deleted_data

+Returns the dataid handle of a data based on the index from the Appendable data's data section.

 ### Request

 #### Endpoint

 ```
-GET /appendable-data/{Handle-Id}/{index}
+GET /appendable-data/deleted-data/{Handle-Id}/{index}
 ```

 #### Headers